azizadipramana/ATRL/README.md

 # Adaptive Temporal Region Learning (ATRL)

-### Submitted to The Indonesia Journal of Science and Technology (Under Editor Review)
+### Submitted to The Indonesia Journal of Science and Technology (Under Editor Review) at 5 July 2026

 ## Requirements